 Is it easy to buy a house in Portugal?

 Portugal’s real estate market is exemplary.
-The steady and strong economy of the country provides protection for many sectors and it gains investors’ trust.
-Both foreigners and locals prefer to own houses rather than renting in Portugal, which shows that buying a house in Portugal, is the desired and chosen option.
-A healthy economy and clear bureaucratic processes lead investors to buying property, because they provide investors with a convenient transaction period that is transparent and easy to follow.
+The steady and robust economy of the country protects many sectors, and it gains investors’ trust.
+Both foreigners and locals prefer to own houses rather than renting in Portugal.
+This shows that buying a property in Portugal is the desired option, as opposed to renting.
+A healthy economy and transparent bureaucratic processes incentivize investors to acquire real estate.
+Portugal provides investors with a convenient transaction period that is transparent and easy to follow.

 Can foreigners buy property in Portugal?

 Portugal does not follow different procedures while realizing a transaction with a foreign investor.
-Thus, the process of buying property in Portugal as a foreigner is not at all different from buying property as a Portuguese citizen.
-In fact, country’s successful Golden Visa Program encourages foreign investors to buy real estate in the country.
-According to the scheme, if investors follow certain procedures and meet with the requirements of the program, they are granted residency which may be renewed up to five years.
-After, provided that the residents have complied with all the rules throughout their temporary residency, investors obtain a permanent residence permit and they can apply for naturalization.
+Thus, the process of buying a property in Portugal as a foreigner is not at all different from buying property as a Portuguese citizen.
+In fact, the country’s successful Golden Visa Program encourages foreign investors to buy real estate in the country.
+According to the scheme, if investors follow certain procedures and meet with the requirements of the program, they are granted residency, which may be renewed up to five years.
+Provided that the residents have complied with all the rules throughout their temporary residency, investors obtain a permanent residence permit, and they can apply for naturalization.

 How can I buy a house in Portugal?

-Is Portugal a good place to buy property?
+Is Portugal a good place to buy a property?

-Is buying property in Lisbon a good investment?
+Is buying a property in Lisbon a good investment?

 The capital of Portugal, Lisbon, has been a great place for real estate investment in the last few years.
 Although it is quite expensive to purchase a house in Lisbon nowadays, the property market still expands and prices increase.
 Therefore, Lisbon is still a great place for property investment.